petesimple/stageplot/README.md

 	•	Touch screens: select an item, then pinch on the item to scale it
 	•	Nudge: use the on-screen arrows or Shift + Arrow keys
 	•	View Zoom is just your camera, not the actual stage size
+	•	On mobile, open the Tooling accordion to access Layout, View, and Selected tools

 ⸻

 Printing

 Hit Print to generate a clean handoff.
-For best results, keep View Zoom at 100 percent (Print auto-temporarily resets view to 100 percent so your plot doesnt print like you were zoomed in on a single wedge like its a nature documentary).
+For best results, keep View Zoom at 100 percent.
+Print temporarily resets the view to 100 percent so your plot does not print like you zoomed in on a single wedge like it was a nature documentary.

 ⸻